SumomoTaku/DiffGuideSamp/README.md

 # Task-Specific Generative Dataset Distillation with Difficulty-Guided Sampling
-The code used in the following paper:
+The code used in the following ICCV 2025 Workshop paper:
 [Task-Specific Generative Dataset Distillation with Difficulty-Guided Sampling](https://arxiv.org/abs/2507.03331)